googkit/googkit/README.rst

 Overview
 --------
-Googkit is an easy way to use Google Closure Library.
-You can setup only two commands, so start developing quickly.
-You can also do such a complicated compiling ... at one blow!
+Googkit is a tool that boosts development cycle of your web app with Google Closure Library.
+You can setup your project only two steps so start developing quickly.
+You can also do such a complicated compiling... by one command!

 Requirements